richsalz/https-downgrade/draft-richsalz-httpbis-https-downgrade.md

 seeing HTTPS on its end of the connection.
 In cases where HTTP requests are upgraded to HTTPS, CDN or proxy operators need to work with origin operators to control this complexity and prevent the complementary attack, such as by only performing upgrades for cache-able, static, and idempotent content.
-(TODO:
-Future versions of this draft should expand on this topic in more detail.)

 --- back